-Khloe Kardashian Goes Topless As She Removes Tattoo in Snapchat VideoKhloe Karda
+Khloe Kardashian Goes Topless As She Removes Tattoo In Snapchat Video

 Time to remove that Daddy tattoo

-Khloe Kardashian got a tattoo in her lower back when she was just 16 years old in honor of her father Robert Kardashian.
+Khloe Kardashian got a tattoo in her lower back when she was just 16-years-old in honor of her father Robert Kardashian.
 However, after many years, she decided to have the tattoo removed as she hated its placing.
 Not wasting another second, Khloe accompanied by her elder sisters Kim and Kourtney went to a medical spa to have her body art removed.

-The Kardashian sisters wore gym outfits as they head to the spa.
+The Kardashian sisters wore gym outfits as they headed to the spa.
 Khloe flaunted her curves in a Lycra Nike leggings and charcoal Nike hoodie.
 The Revenge Body star wore a beanie and shoes with matching shades of black-and-white.
-She accessorized her look with a pair black sunglasses and turquoise designer bag.
+She accessorized her look with a pair of black sunglasses and a turquoise designer bag.

 Once inside, Khloe and Kim documented the whole procedure on Snapchat and revealed close up videos of the laser hitting the tattoo.
 Kim posted more revealing photos of Khloe Kardashian going topless and lying facedown on the bed exposing her bare back and sideboob.
-Kim jokingly captioned the video with, “See she have never put a bumper sticker on her Bentley #TattooRemoval.”
+Kim jokingly captioned the video with, “See she should have never put a bumper sticker on her Bentley #TattooRemoval.”

 #kim #kimkardashian #kimkardashianwest #kimksnapchat #kimksnapchats #kimkardashiansnapchat #kkw #london #paris #milan #newyork #la #miami #atlanta #kimye #kuwtk #kardashians #snapchat #lifestyle #trampstamp #tattoos #tattooremoval #khloekardashian